 Liposuction or liposculpture, is a minimally invasive technique which reshapes specific areas of the body by removing excess fatty deposits.

-Liposuction can be used to treat most areas of the body, as an isolated procedure or combined with other body contouring procedures.
-The best candidates for liposuction are normal-weight people with firm, elastic skin with abnormal distribution of fat in specific areas eg hips, thighs, neck.
+Liposuction can be used to treat most areas of the body, either as an isolated procedure or combined with other body contouring procedures.
+The best candidates for liposuction are normal-weight people who have firm, elastic skin with an abnormal distribution of fat in specific areas such as the hips, thighs, or neck.
 Liposuction is a major surgical procedure often taking many hours to perform.
-It is not a weight loss technique nor does it reduce stretchmarks but rather a tool to target areas that are resistant to exercise.
+It is not a weight loss technique, nor does it reduce stretchmarks; rather it is a tool to target areas that are resistant to exercise.

-Liposuction in Sydney is performed through small, inconspicuous incisions.
+Liposuction is performed through small, inconspicuously-placed incisions in the skin.

-First, a local anaesthetic, saline and adrenaline solution is infused to reduce bleeding and aid in post-operative pain.
-Then a thin hollow tube, or cannula, is inserted through these incisions to loosen the targeted fat, which is then dislodged and suctioned out of the body using a surgical vacuum.
+First, a local anaesthetic, saline and adrenaline solution is infused to help reduce bleeding, as well as aiding in post-operative pain.
+A cannula, which is a thin hollow tube, is then inserted through the incisions to loosen the targeted fat, which is then dislodged and suctioned out of the body using a surgical vacuum.

-Liposuction is performed under general anaesthetic as a day stay procedure, followed by 1 week recovery time off work.
+Liposuction is performed under general anaesthetic as a day stay procedure, followed by about one week of rest to recover.

 Although modern surgeries are generally safe, there are potential risks and complications that may occur.
 I will discuss all of the complications and risks with you in detail.
 Some of the possible risks and complications that are associated with liposuction may include: